 I can also do cartoons with more realistic facial structures.

 Line style also contributes significantly to the look of the piece.
 When I first started out with illustration, I was working on paper and I had some brush pens that I really liked.
 They produced very thick, heavy lines.
 I still like heavy lines sometimes, but I haven’t found much demand for it.
 This style tends to be the fastest to draw, but can’t handle much detail.
+It would be good for picture books or comic strips.

 Lately, I’ve been playing with a lineless or limited lines style.
 Unless it’s a really simple drawing (like that fox and panda up above) these typically take the longest because they’re the closest I generally come to realistic details and lighting.
 This is my favorite style to work in if I have the time to devote to it.